sshambar/WX-HWS/README.md

 Attribution-NonCommercial 4.0 International based on a work at https://weather34.com/homeweatherstation Non-weeWX versions Available

+# Meteobridge-Weather34-Template MB-UB40-RRW
+Github repository for the Meteobridge version of the original weather34 template Weather Template for Meteobridge users only

+# This work is not permitted to be used in any other versions without prior permission unless listed below
+# Permission is granted for use in Cumulus version maintained by Ken True
+# Permission is granted for use in Weewx version maintained by Ian Millard

+*This work means CSS/SVG/PHP .

     Cumulus Version available via download and more info supported by Ken True ( https://github.com/ktrue/CU-HWS ).
 This version now also supports WeeWX and WeatherCat

     Weatherflow API Version Discontinued Please use meteobridge version if you have a meteobridge product, it offers more versatile options over the API and faster updates and better history/chart outputs or alternatively try the version for Weather Display below by Wim van der Kuil